“Lectio Divina: For You and Your Ministry

 We’re continually adding to this library.
 Also, check our our archive of over 50 Ignatian Meditation Guides which focus on using your imagination to meditate on Gospel passages.
 Or you’ll find many other creative, Bible-based Soul Shepherding guides (like meditating on Christian art) for personal devotions and small groups under the category Experiences.

 Our SOULworks course on Lectio Divina features seven short online videos and practical handouts.
-We teach you a fresh take on an ancient approach to Scripture meditation which can revolutionize your personal devotions!
+We teach a fresh take on an ancient approach to Scripture meditation which can revolutionize personal devotions for you and your friends!
 Also we show you how to help others engage deeply with God’s Word and hear his voice.

 Scripture Passages for Lectio Divina (Links go to Free PDF handouts!)